 Similar to post-approval regulatory requirements that apply to drug products, for any medical devices that we may develop in the future, after a medical device is placed on the market, numerous regulatory requirements apply.
-These include: the quality manufacturing requirements set forth in the Quality System Regulation, or QSR, labeling regulations, the FDA's general prohibition against promoting products for unapproved or "off label" uses, registration and listing, the Medical Device Reporting, or MDR, regulation (which requires that manufacturers report to the FDA if the device may have caused or contribute to a death or serious injury or malfunctioned in a way that would likely cause or contribute to a death or serious injury if the malfunction were to recur), and the Reports of Corrections and Removals regulation (which requires manufacturers to report recalls and field actions to the FDA if initiated to reduce a risk to health posed by the device or to remedy a violation of the Federal Food, Drug, and Cosmetic Act).
+These include: the quality manufacturing requirements set forth in the Quality System Regulation, or QSR, labeling regulations, the FDA's general prohibition against promoting products for unapproved or "off label" uses, registration and isiting, the Medical Device Reporting, or MDR, regulation (which requires that manufacturers that manufacturers to the FDA if the device may have caused or contribute to a death or serious injury if the malfunction were to recur), and the Reports of Corrections and Removals regulation (which requires manufacturers to report recalls and field actions to the FDA if initiated to reduce a risk to health posed by the device or to remedy a violation of the Federal Food, Drug, and Cosmetic Act).
 The FDA enforces these requirements by unannounced inspection, market surveillance and other means.
-If the FDA finds a violation, it can institute a wide variety of enforcement actions, ranging from an untitled regulatory letter or a warning letter, to more severe sanctions such as fines, injunctions and civil penalties; recall or seizure of products; operating restrictions, partial suspension or total shutdown of productior, refusing requests for 510(k) clearance or PMA approval of new products; withdrawing 510(k) clearance or PMA approval salready granted; and criminal prosecution.
+If the FDA finds a violation, it can institute a wide variety of enforcement actions, ranging from an untitled regulatory letter or a warning letter, to more severe sanctions such as fines, injunctions and civil penalties; recall or seizure of products; operating restrictions, partial suspension or total shutdown of production; refusing requests for \$10(k) clearance or PMA approval of new products; withdrawing \$10(k) clearance or PMA approvals already granted; and criminal prosecution.